li-jinbao/kdclient/README.md

 # kdclient
-client library to use Kandbox Dispatch service
+THis is the client library to use [Kandbox Dispatch](https://www.kandbox.com) service.